CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Enhancing our plugin to update the Pomodoro timer
 =================================================

-From now on, let is get into the details of how things are implemented in Qt.
+From now on, let us get into the details of how things are implemented in Qt.
 So if you have any doubts, the `Qt`_ documentation will be your best guide.
 We have created an annex to this tutorial that quickly explains the basics of Qt for those in a hurry: :ref:`qt-fundamentals`.